splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-java-linux.rst

 The installation package contains the following artifacts:

 - The configuration file at ``/etc/splunk/zeroconfig/java.conf``.
-This is only applicable for the Preload method, and this file is automatically added to ``/etc/ld.so.preload``.
+This is only applicable for the system-wide method, and this file is automatically added to ``/etc/ld.so.preload``.
 - The :new-page:`Java Instrumentation Agent <https://github.com/signalfx/splunk-otel-java>` at ``/usr/lib/splunk-instrumentation/splunk-otel-javaagent.jar``
 - The shared instrumentation library at ``/usr/lib/splunk-instrumentation/libsplunk.so```